Blueprint is a year-long academic enrichment experience for motivated Black students passionate about science and engineering.

 Program Schedule

-*Please note: Blueprint will be in-person Monday to Friday for 4 weeks in July.
-Students need to attend all 4 weeks to participate in this program.
-Students who miss more than 3 days of the in-person Blueprint program will not be permitted to continue the program.
+| Blueprint Summer Program | July 6 to July 31, 2026 Monday-Friday, 9:30 am-3:30 pm | Please note: Students need to attend all 4 weeks to participate in this program.
+Students who miss more than 3 days of the in-person Blueprint program will not be permitted to continue the program. |

 Eligible Students